Titassaha/CoursesWebapp/README.md

-The frontend is created using ReactJS
+The frontend is created using ReactJS.
 The Backend is created using Java Spring boot.
-Used Mysql for Database
+Used Mysql for Database.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~